-AAF Reportedly Set to Suspend Operations; League 'Heading' Toward Folding
+AAF to Suspend Operations; League 'Heading' Toward Folding

-AAF Reportedly Set to Suspend Operations; League 'Heading' Toward FoldingApril 2, 2019
+AAF to Suspend Operations; League 'Heading' Toward FoldingApril 2, 2019

 Eight weeks into its inaugural season, the Alliance of American Football may have already played its final game.